Euro zone bond yields fall, focus falls on key week for U.S. bonds

 By Dhara Ranasinghe

-LONDON, April 12 (Reuters) - Euro zone government bond yields nudged lower on Monday, holding below recent highs as markets bided their time in a key week for U.S. Treasury markets.
+LONDON, April 12 (Reuters) - Euro zone government bond yields fell on Monday, holding below recent highs as markets bided their time in a key week for U.S. Treasury markets.

-U.S. Treasury yields, which have stabilised in the past two weeks after a sharp rise, could get a fresh steer from auctions - $96 billion of three- and 10-year bonds will be sold on Monday - and key inflation data on Tuesday.
+U.S. Treasury yields, which have stabilised in the past two weeks after a sharp rise, could get a fresh steer from auctions and inflation data.
+On Monday alone the U.S. Treasury will auction $96 billion of three- and 10-year bonds in the latest gauge of investor appetite for U.S. bonds amid strong growth and high debt levels.

-That is likely to set the tone for European bond markets, where yields have risen this year as well on U.S.-led reflation expectations.
+That will likely set the tone for European bond markets, where yields have risen this year on U.S.-led reflation expectations.

 "The large U.S. Treasury supply and the string of likely upbeat U.S. activity and inflation data this week leave U.S. Treasuries still vulnerable with spillover risks to Bunds," said Commerzbank rates strategist Rainer Guntermann.

-In early trade, Germany's benchmark 10-year Bund yield was down almost 2 basis points on the day at -0.31% DE10YT=RR, 10 bps below almost one-year highs hit in February.
+Euro zone bond yields were broadly lower, with Germany's benchmark 10-year Bund yield was last down 2.4 basis points on the day at -0.32% DE10YT=RR -- more than 10 bps below almost one-year highs hit in February.

+Dovish weekend comments from European Central Bank board member Fabio Panetta may have leant bond markets some support.

+The ECB should accept no further delay in lifting inflation back to its target as the current outlook is unsatisfactory and persistent misses risk damaging the economy, he said.

-Benchmark 10-year yields across the currency bloc were around 2 bps lower on the day.
-Italian yields pulled back from Friday's one-month high on growing concern about possible delays in the EU recovery fund to aid the post-coronavirus recovery.
+Italian bond yields pulled back from Friday's one-month high on growing concern about possible delays in the EU recovery fund to aid the post-coronavirus recovery.

 Analysts at UniCredit said the data, the first indication of purchases in the second quarter, will be closely watched.
 ECB President Christine Lagarde has suggested the ECB expects emergency bond purchases in the second quarter to be held at a "significantly higher pace" than during the first quarter.